timyiu478/mit-distributed-systems/papers/write-ups/zookeeper.md

 1. per client of FIFO execution of requests
 2. (asynchronous-)lineraizability of all WRITE requests that change the Zookeeper state
     * this definition of linearizability is DIFFERENT from the one originally proposed by Herlihy
-        * a client is only ablue to have one outstanding operation at a time (a client is one thread)
+        * a client is only able to have one outstanding operation at a time (a client is one thread)
     * client can have multiple outstanding operations
     * READ operation:
         * observe the last write from the same client